LW83/Project1-CARE/README.md

 ***
 ## Overview

 Welcome to the homepage of CARE, a Dublin based community group passionate about helping the environment, promoting sustainability and eco-friendliness.
-The site sets out who the group are, what they aim to achieve and how and allows members of the community to get actively involved through engagemet with social media profiles, participation in organised events and/or through application of suggested tips in their own day to day life.
+The site sets out who the group are, what they aim to achieve and how and allows members of the community to get actively involved through engagement with social media profiles, participation in organised events and/or through application of suggested tips in their own day to day life.

 **NOTE: This group has been created for the sole purposes of creating this website to demonstrate HTML and CSS skills.
 The group itself and the events noted are not real.**